 Of course, with the advent of Uber Eats, Grub hub and door dash you have a lot of ordering in options for hotels…and you can read the DAO of ordering in like a boss for the best tips there, organized by category of food.

 Most of the source of your workouts besides the on the go travel is going to be fitness apps.
 For a comprehensive decision tree, see my post here.
 In that post I explain that the SWEAT and Toneitup apps are probably the best hotel room workouts.
-For SWEAT you can do a lot of their high-intensity workouts with no equipment or only a chair.
+For SWEAT you can do a lot of their high-intensity workouts with no equipment or only a chair or sofa.
 For Tone it up, you can use the bands I described in the packing section with a lot of the workouts.
+Virtually every app has a no-equipment workout option, but I do recommend investing in some sliders and workout bands especially if you travel frequently.

 Here are some sample moves you can do right in your hotel room, with sliders and bands: